Skip to main content

 Rate Limiting: Three Tiers

-Cost protection was non-negotiable.
-Every chat message hits the OpenAI API, so uncontrolled usage could generate real bills.
+Every chat message hits the OpenAI API, so uncontrolled usage turns directly into spend.
+Rate limiting bounds that exposure.

 The rate limiter uses Upstash Redis with a sliding window algorithm: